Lecturer / Research associate

 Schlegel, K. & Scherer, K. R. (2016, February).
 New tests to measure emotional understanding.
 Poster presented at the 17th Annual Convention of the Society for Personality and Social Psychology, San Diego, CA.

-Schlegel, K. (in press).
+Schlegel, K. (2020).
 Inter- and intrapersonal downsides of accurately perceiving others’ emotions.
 In R. J. Sternberg & A. Kostic (Eds.), Social Intelligence: The Adaptive Advantages of Nonverbal Communication.
 Basingstoke, UK: Palgrave-Macmillan.

-Schlegel, K., Vicaria, I. M., & Isaacowitz, D. M. (in press).
+Schlegel, K., Vicaria, I. M., & Isaacowitz, D. M. (2020).
 Facets of interpersonal accuracy across the lifespan: Is there a single skill in older age?
 Journal of Nonverbal Behavior.

 Schlegel, K., Palese, T., Schmid Mast, M., Rammsayer, T. H., Hall, J. A., & Murphy, N. A. (2019).
 A meta-analysis of the relationship between emotion recognition ability and intelligence.
 Cognition and Emotion, 1-23.